WXMA: Mixing AOR and Top 40

 By 1981, WLRS was beaten by rival album rock station 95.7 WQMF in Arbitron.
 It signaled a decline for WLRS's ratings.
 In 1984, the station switched to a hybrid format of album rock hits and Top 40/CHR songs as "The Flamethrowing LRS 102".
-The station began adding pop and dance artists like Michael Jackson and Whitney Houston to its playlist while still leaning toward rock music.
+At the same time, the station began adding normal pop artists like Michael Jackson, Phil Collins, Whitney Houston and Madonna to its playlist while still leaning toward rock music, as well as additional CHR-leaning programming such as Casey Kasem's American Top 40 (replacing its previous affiliate WJYL).
 The format was designed to fill the void left when WKJJ abandoned Top 40 for adult contemporary in 1982 and WJYL dropped Top 40 for urban contemporary in 1984.

-Eventually, WKJJ switched back to CHR as WDJX, and both WLRS and WDJX (which leaned more toward rhythmic contemporary and dance hits) battled each other for the next few years.
-WLRS returned to its original album rock format in 1986.
+Eventually, WKJJ switched back to CHR as WDJX the following year in August 1985, and both WLRS and WDJX briefly battled each other for the next few years.
+WDJX won the mainstream battle when WLRS returned to its original album rock format in 1986.
 The station later flipped back to Top 40/CHR in 1988 before being sold to Toney Brooks' One Broadcasting.